Exascale-Nuclear-Research-Corporation/Documentation/products/SaltoXS.md

 ### `Network`

 The primary interface for triggering card reads from other scripts.
-Located at `script.Network`.
+Located at `script.Parent.SaltoMain.Network`.

 > **Note:** This BindableFunction is pre-created in the script.
 Do not instantiate it yourself.